PennyLaneAI/qml/dependencies/README.md

 ### `constraints-stable.txt`

 This file specifies the exact dependency versions used for building and running demonstrations against the most recent **stable release** of PennyLane and its associated plugins.
 This ensures compatibility and stability for production-ready demonstrations.
+If your pull request is targeting the `master` branch, then these are the dependency constraints that will be used.

 *   **Location:** `./constraints-stable.txt`
 *   **Purpose:** Defines dependencies for the `qml build --no-dev` (default) command.